ErikSpjut/erikspjut.github.com/clinic.md

 A good deal of information can be found [here](https://www.hmc.edu/clinic/).
 A brief history can be found [here](https://www.hmc.edu/clinic/history-of-the-clinic-program/).
 Clinic has grown from its start in Engineering to include Computer Science, Physics, Math, and a Global Program.
-The concept of Clinic has been copied widely but was radically different in 1963.
+The concept of Clinic has been copied widely but was radically different from the prevailing engineering pedagogy in 1963.

 Each student-led project has a Faculty Advisor who is a coach or a mentor to the team, and not a typical Principal Investigator.
 However, the Faculty Advisor typically learns